-When the SPRL bit is in the logical "0" state, all Sector Protection Registers are unlocked and can be modified (the Protect Sector and Unprotect Sector commands, as well as the Global Protect and Global Unprotect features, will be processed as normal).
-The SPRL bit defaults to the logical "0" state after a power-up or a device reset.
+When the BPL bit is in the logical "0" state, the BP0 bit will be unlocked and can be modified.
+The BPL bit defaults to the logical "0" state after device power-up.

-The SPRL bit can be modified freely whenever the $\overline{\text{WP}}$ pin is deasserted.
-However, if the $\overline{\text{WP}}$ pin is asserted, then the SPRL bit may only be changed from a logical "0" (Sector Protection Registers are unlocked) to a logical "1" (Sector Protection Registers are locked).
-In order to reset the SPRL bit back to a logical "0" using the Write Status Register command, the $\overline{\text{WP}}$ pin will have to first be deasserted.
-The SPRL bit is the only bit of the Status Register that can be user modified via the Write Status Register command.
+The BPL bit can be modified freely whenever the WP pin is deasserted.
+However, if the WP pin is asserted, then the BPL bit may only be changed from a logical "0" (BP0 bit unlocked) to a logical "1" (BP0 bit locked).
+In order to reset the BPL bit back to a logical "0" using the Write Status Register command, the WP pin will have to first be deasserted.

+The BPL and BP0 bits are the only bits of the Status Register that can be user modified via the Write Status Register command.